-Ten years ago this week, working as a Video Journalist for the BBC, our Founder and Creative Director Tom Chown travelled to the North Pole with his colleague Mark Norman.
+Ten years ago this week, working as a Video Journalist for the BBC, our Founder and Creative Director Tom Chown travelled to the North Pole with colleague Mark Norman.

-As we were spending 48 hours at the North Pole, we planned to edit our news packages back at the hotel in Longyearbyen.
-Working with technicians at BBC Television Centre in London we were loaned two laptops, one with AVID software to edit our films on, and the other to encode and send back the file, via the internet.
-These days we use a mobile phone as a modem with a laptop, but in 2006 this kind of technology didn’t exist.
+In 2006 there were no satellites with enough bandwidth to transmit a video signal orbiting the North Pole.
+Since we would only spend 48 hours at Camp Barneo, we planned to edit our news packages in Longyearbyen.
+Working with technicians at BBC Television Centre in London we were loaned two laptops, one with AVID software to edit, the other to encode and transfer the file to the UK.
+A decade later and we use a mobile phone as a modem with a laptop, but in 2006 this technology didn’t exist.

 ARRIVAL AT THE NORTH POLE

 At Camp Barneo an ice runway is cleared from the snow drifts by a bulldozer.
 It’s approximately 1km long, just long for the Anatov-74 aeroplanes to land.
 Not only can these Russian cargo planes take off in a short distance, but they can also land on very short stretches of flat terrain, ideal for the conditions at Barneo.